a-teammate/bsfLeap/README.md

 			- `Xcode`
 			- See all valid generators: [cmake-generators](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html)
 - Build the project using your chosen tool
-	- Build files are in the `bsfExamples/Build` folder
+	- Build files are in the `bsfLeap/Build` folder
 - Run the examples
+	- Build with BUILD_LEAP_EXAMPLES ON
-	- Example binaries are placed in the `bsfExamples/bin` folder
+	- Example binaries are placed in the `bsfLeap/bin` folder

 # Examples
-* Audio - Demonstrates how to import audio clips and use audio sources and listeners.
-* CustomMaterials - Demonstrates how to use custom materials that override vertex, surface and lighting aspects of the renderer.
-* GUI - Demonstrates how to use the built-in GUI system.
-Demoes a variety of basic controls, the layout system and shows how to use styles to customize the look of GUI elements.
-* LowLevelRendering - Demonstrates how to use the low-level rendering system to manually issue rendering commands.
-This is similar to using DirectX/OpenGL/Vulkan, except it uses bs::framework's platform-agnostic rendering layer.
-* PhysicallyBasedRendering - Demonstrates the physically based renderer using the built-in shaders & lighting by rendering an object in a HDR environment.
 * Physics - Demonstrates the use of variety of physics related components, including a character controller, rigidbodies and colliders.
-* SkeletalAnimation - Demonstrates how to import an animation clip and animate a 3D model using skeletal (skinned) animation.